nidratech/huegasm/README.md

 ## Current priorities
 - create a hybrid app with Cardova

+## Bugs
+- HackTimer not working?
+Slowness when switching to another browser tab, etc...

 ## POSSIBLE FUTURE FEATURES
 - decode the hue color better
 - better visualizations